 Use single-sentence paragraphs

-Use very long paragraphs that cover a whole page (paper-based test)
+Use very long paragraphs that cover a whole page (IELTS on paper)

 Step 5: Use less common vocabulary and spell it correctly